Susanna and the Elders in art: Early Christian and medieval depictions

-History of portrayals
+History of later portrayals

-The story was portrayed as early as the 9th century.
-It was frequently painted from about 1470.
-Susanna is the subject of paintings by many artists, including artists who depicted the scene multiple times.
+Aside from a very few exceptions, Susanna is always shown fully clothed in the bathing scene in early Christian and medieval art.
+In the fifteenth century, however, although some artists continued to depict her in modest attire, an increasing number of images portray her with her dress pulled above her knees or completely naked.
+Beginning about 1470, the nude Susanna is the subject of paintings by many artists, including artists who depicted the scene multiple times.
 The story has been portrayed especially often from the 1500s, when nudes came back into fashion.
 In practice it allowed artists the opportunity to display their skill in the depiction of the female nude, often for the pleasure of their male patrons.